 Let it Rain!
 Planting a rain garden is an effective way to take up water in areas where it tends to accumulate.
-This large rain garden starter kit will provide you with a collection of 20 plants that have long, thirsty roots which will help you to manage those low, wet areas in your landscape.
+This large rain garden starter kit will provide you with a collection of 18 plants that support a variety of pollinators, while their long, thirsty roots help manage those low, wet areas in your landscape.

-This kit will also provide beautiful flowers in a range of colors that will offer good nectar and pollen for pollinators from July-September.
+This kit will provide beautiful flowers in a range of colors that will offer good nectar and pollen for pollinators from May-October.
 They are all fine in full sun to partially shady conditions.

 For more information about rain gardens, see: Rain Gardens (City of Ann Arbor)